yusuzech/web-scraping-projects/README.md

 **Project Description**:
 The projects scrape adnmb's all thread content in most recent month.
 It also generates report automatically.
 The forum manager is aware of web crawlers.So without registration(with phone number), anonymous users are only allows access to at most 100 page in each thread and each section.

+## function

+General helpful functions that facilitate web-scraping process.
+Those functions are imported from [this repo](https://github.com/yusuzech/r-web-scraping-template).
+Those functions help in :
+* use random user agent
+* rotate proxy/ip
+* auto-retry failed requests
+* store all failed requests and retry them after all other tasks are completed